 Janet Wong is the author of 21 books published by traditional publishers (S&S, HMHarcourt, etc.) and is the co-founder of Pomelo Books, publisher of The Poetry Friday Anthology and Poetry Friday Power Book series, adopted in thousands of schools nationwide.
-Most of her current work involves teacher education on how to use “Poetry Across the Curriculum” to support STEM, social studies, arts, and kindness/anti-bullying instruction.
+Her current work involves teacher education on how to use Poetry + Movement to help kids “get the wiggles out.”
+Her anthology (with Sylvia Vardell), HOP TO IT: Poems to Get You Moving (January 2021), contains 100 poems that incorporate stretching, dancing, desk-ercise—and “2020 topics” such as staying connected virtually and standing up for what you believe in.
+Janet also focuses on “Poetry Across the Curriculum” to support STEM, social studies, arts, and kindness/anti-bullying instruction.

 Janet’s work addresses a wide variety of topics and genres for a K-8 audience that includes picture books, poetry, chapter books, books to inspire writing, verse novels, and professional books for use by teachers, librarians, and parents.
 Among her honors and accolades: she has been featured on CNN and Oprah; has read at the White House; has been honored with ILA’s “Celebrate Literacy” Award; and has served on many prestigious committees, such as the NCTE Commission on Literature and the ILA Notable Books for a Global Society committee.